 11. Stay cool with free-standing fans

 Air blowing across the skin cools the body by evaporating moisture.
 When using a fan, direct the breeze at yourself and keep a spritz bottle close, misting yourself occasionally.
-Or, make a personal A/C — for directions, check out “How We Built a DIY Air Conditioner in Minutes for Less Than $10.”
+Or, make a personal A/C — for directions, check out “How to Build Your Own DIY Air Conditioner in Minutes.”

 12. Use an attic fan

 Attic fans help pull in cooler outside air and push out warm air through attic vents, taking a load off your air conditioner.

 For more tips on keeping cool, read “5 Odd but Effective Tips to Stay Cool Without A/C.”